 • to study in the College Library (11.30am-7am daily);

-• to access the JCR and MCR; and
+• to access the JCR, MCR, College Bar and other facilities.

 All College buildings, including the Porters’ Lodge, are subject to the University face coverings policy.
-All members of College are expected to wear a face covering in all indoor shared space, even when 2m or more from others, unless exempt from doing under the wording of the policy, and to hand-sanitise on entry to the site and frequently thereafter.
+All members of College are expected to wear a face covering in all indoor shared space, even when socially distant from others, unless exempt from doing under the wording of the policy, and to hand-sanitise on entry to the site and frequently thereafter.